dbaron/declarative-partial-updates/README.md

    When the corresponding `</template>` end tag is discovered, parsing resumes as normal.
 1. A patch whose target is not found is parsed as a normal `<template>` element and remains in the DOM.
 There is no further change detection to try to match it, and the author is responsible for that kind of change detection if they so choose.
    This is equivalent to trying to setting the `innerHTML` of a DOM element that doesn't exist.
+1. `documentOrShadowRoot.patch(response, { signal })` streams the content of an HTML response directly into an element. `signal` is an `AbortSignal` so that the process can be canceled.
-1. `documentOrShadowRoot.patch(response, { signal })` takes a response, decodes it as HTML based on the document's encoding, and uses the discovered `<template patchfor>` elements to patch the target document/shadow-root. `signal` is an `AbortSignal` so that the process can be canceled.
+1. `documentOrShadowRoot.patchAll(response, { signal })` takes a response, decodes it as HTML based on the document's encoding, and uses the discovered `<template patchfor>` elements to patch the target document/shadow-root. `signal` is an `AbortSignal` so that the process can be canceled.
 1. `element.currentPatch` returns (null or) an object that reflects the current status of a patch, and allows aborting it.
 It has a `signal` (an `AbortSignal`), and a `finished` promise that can resolve/reject based on the patch process.
 1. The "patch" event is fired when an element is being patched, with the same timing as mutation observer callbacks and "slotchange" events.
-1. `:patching` and `:patch-error` are pseudo-classes that are activated on the element during patch.
+1. The `:patching` pseudo-class is activated on the element during patch.
+1. The `src` attribute allows fetching the content of the patch from a different URL, using a cors-anonymous fetch (allowing `crossorigin`/`referrerpolicy` attributes and all that jazz).
+1. While the content is being fetched, the element receives a `:loading` pseudo-class.
+1. If fetching failed, the template's inline content is used for the patch as fallback, and the element receives a `:loading-error` pseudo-class.
+1. If `src` is present without a `patchfor`, this template is considered to be a patch for its parent.

 ### Part 2: Route matching